 The Pacific Ocean represents the ultimate drought-proof resource.
-A desalination project will provide San Diego County water agencies complete control of a local drinking water supply that is not dependent on rainfall or outside suppliers.
+A desalination plant will provide San Diego County water agencies complete control of a local drinking water supply that is not dependent on rainfall or outside suppliers.
 Diversification and local control are essential to good planning and self-sustainability.
 That is why the San Diego County Water Authority has declared desalination to be its "preferred alternative" to diversify its drinking water supplies.

 What impact will desalination have on our long-term water supply?

-When complete in late 2015, the Carlsbad facility will provide up to 50 million gallons per day of safe, sustainable, environmentally benign, drought-proof drinking water.
+When complete in December 2015, the Carlsbad facility will provide up to 50 million gallons per day of safe, sustainable, environmentally benign, drought-proof drinking water.
 It will offset some of the need for imported water and would provide as much as 10% of the region's drinking water, alleviating demand on the traditional sources, and contributing to the regional supply.